jdtornow/challah/README.md

 Documentation is available at: [http://rubydoc.info/gems/challah](http://rubydoc.info/gems/challah/frames)

-## Contributing to Challah

-Contributions and pull requests are welcome.

 ### Issues

 If you have any issues or find bugs running Challah, please [report them on Github](https://github.com/jdtornow/challah/issues).
 While most functions should be stable, Challah is still in its infancy and certain issues may be present.